jacobkuriala/PythonProject2016/README.md

 Change this location to the location where your data is stored.

+(referring to the contents of the actual folder Data/ will help understand the following:)
 Assumption:
 This folder will contain the file file_palette_RGBmapping_rogues.txt which contains a list of file that must be 'ignored' for processing